The Importance of Hormone Balancing

 The Importance of the Estrogen/Progesterone Ratio

 A high estrogen-to-progesterone ratio is generally involved in causing the above symptoms.
-Even this ratio, however, is conditioned by a wide range of other factors, including age, diet, other steroids, thyroid, and other hormones.
+Even this ratio, however, is conditioned by a wide range of other factors, including age, diet, steroids, thyroid, and other hormones.

 Increasing progesterone levels have a number of benefits, including:

-- Possible protection against endometrial cancer
+- Provide possible protection against endometrial cancer

 - May also help protect against breast cancer